Phoenizard/Efficient-and-Stable-Methods-for-DL-in-Gradient-Flows/doc/Efficient_and_Stable_Gradient_Flow_Methods_for_Deep_Learning.md

 **Summary of numerical results**:

-Figure 3.1 presents the performance of six optimization algorithms on the sine-cosine function regression task.
-From the perspective of convergence dynamics, the ExpSAV and adaptive IEQ methods demonstrate excellent early convergence characteristics, achieving rapid loss function decrease within the first 100 epochs.
-In contrast, while the SAV method exhibits relatively slower convergence, it can continue to stably reduce the loss value until reaching a low level.
-The Adam optimizer maintains a steady convergence trend throughout the training process, while the standard SGD method shows obvious convergence lag.

-In terms of final accuracy, the algorithms present significant performance differences.
-The full Jacobian IEQ method achieves test loss on the order of approximately $10^{-6}$, demonstrating optimal approximation accuracy.
-Both ExpSAV and adaptive IEQ methods converge to approximately $10^{-5}$ order of magnitude, indicating that they achieve high-precision fitting while maintaining computational efficiency.
-The final test loss of the SAV method and Adam optimizer is approximately $10^{-4}$ order, while the SGD method only reaches $10^{-3}$ order, reflecting its limitations in high-precision approximation.

-From the perspective of training stability, all auxiliary variable-based methods (SAV, ExpSAV, and IEQ series) exhibit monotonic energy dissipation characteristics, validating their theoretical unconditional stability.
-Although the Adam and SGD methods show slight fluctuations in training curves, the overall training process maintains an acceptable level of stability.
+Figure 3.1 presents the performance of six optimization algorithms on the sine-cosine function regression task, revealing significant inter-algorithm differences. **The most critical finding is that ExpSAV and adaptive IEQ methods completely failed on this task**.
+ExpSAV's loss remained at approximately $10^1$ magnitude throughout, while the adaptive IEQ method's loss persisted at an extremely high level of $10^6$ magnitude, with both showing virtually no downward trend throughout the 1,000 training epochs.
+This failure phenomenon may stem from inappropriate hyperparameter settings (such as excessively small learning rates or unreasonable auxiliary variable initialization), or inherent limitations of these algorithms under this specific problem structure.

+In contrast, the full Jacobian IEQ method (purple curve) performed best, successfully converging to approximately $10^{-3}$ to $10^{-2}$ magnitude, demonstrating optimal approximation accuracy.
+This validates the high-precision advantage of the full Jacobian method, though its high computational cost must be noted.
+The Adam optimizer exhibited the second-best performance, stably converging to approximately $10^{-2}$ magnitude, validating the effectiveness of its adaptive learning rate mechanism on standard tasks.

+The SAV method and SGD showed relatively mediocre performance, both converging to approximately $10^{-1}$ magnitude.
+Notably, the SAV method's training curve exhibited significant oscillatory behavior.
+Although this method theoretically possesses energy monotonic decrease guarantees, the severe fluctuations in actual training indicate that its numerical stability on this problem is not ideal.
+This may be related to the chosen parameters $C=100$ and $\lambda=4$ being insufficiently adapted to this task.

+**Important lesson**: This experiment clearly demonstrates that **theoretical stability guarantees do not equate to excellent performance in practice**.
+The complete failure of ExpSAV and adaptive IEQ methods highlights the critical importance of hyperparameter selection and problem compatibility.
+Even energy-stable methods with rigorous mathematical foundations can produce worse results than simple methods (such as Adam) if parameters are inappropriately configured or mismatched with problem characteristics.
+This emphasizes that in practical applications, one cannot blindly rely on theoretical guarantees but must conduct thorough experimental validation and parameter tuning.

 ### 3.3 Experiment 2: Quadratic Function Regression